 Can enough of us trigger a course change to prevent ‘ecological collapse’?

-Welcome to the manifesto website of a proposed organisation that aims to swiftly answer the question above.
+Welcome to the manifesto website of an initiative that aims to swiftly answer the question above.

 If it is possible for enough of us to get on the same page and trigger such change, then it’s time to team up and get the job done.

-While the Same Page Manifesto is relevant to everyone, its content is targeted at those already passionate about sustainability, regeneration, and economic transformation.
+While this manifesto is relevant to everyone, its content is targeted at those already passionate about sustainability, regeneration, and economic transformation.

 The manifesto is partially uploaded.

-While this web page contains a full introduction to the Same Page Manifesto, some of the other main pages are still being completed.
-None of the manifesto pages will be finalised until all six web pages are fully uploaded.
+While this web page contains a full introduction to the Same Page Manifesto, some of the other five main web pages are still being completed.
+None of these pages will be finalised until all are complete.

 |---|---|